Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 4. Compile: `Make foam`.
 Everything going well, you should get an executable called `foam1.5`, which you should move into your home root directory (`mv foam1.5 ../.` or alternatively `mv foam1.5 /user1/crct/zz9999zz/`.

-__For FOAM slab: `Make foamslab` and then `mv foam1.5 /user1/crct/zz9999zz/foam1.5.slab` (renaming avoids confusion with the executable of the fully coupled model).__
+__For FOAM slab: `Make foamslab` and then `mv foam1.5slab /user1/crct/zz9999zz/.`.__

 Now, the model is compiled and ready to run.
 Let's see how to launch an experiment from a directory with all boundary and initial conditions ready.
 We'll see how to create these boundary and initial conditions later.

-In the following, you'll need an ensemble of files, which are downloadable [here](/assets/data/FOAM_files_26Apr2022.tar.gz)
+In the following, you'll need an ensemble of files, which are downloadable [here](/assets/data/FOAM_files_26Apr2022.tar.gz).

 # Running an experiment from existing boundary and initial conditions

 ## Directory with boundary conditions and initial conditions

-In the archive that you previously downloaded [here](/assets/data/FOAM_files_26Apr2022.tar.gz), you will find a directory `BC_300rd_T36.tar.gz` containing all boundary and initial conditions required to run an random experiment at 300 Ma (taken from [this dataset](https://zenodo.org/record/5780097#.Ymjy9fNByCd).
-Place the (uncompressed directory in your `WORKDIR` (the place where you will want to run your simulations; this is a Scratchdir, although files are not automatically deleted after a given duration, as is done on other clusters) at the following location (while creating required directories): `/work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/BC_300rd_T36` (or another location of your choice, I propose typical paths for illustration).
+In the archive that you previously downloaded ([here](/assets/data/FOAM_files_26Apr2022.tar.gz)), you will find a directory `BC_300rd_T36.tar.gz` containing all boundary and initial conditions required to run an random experiment at 300 Ma (taken from [this dataset](https://zenodo.org/record/5780097#.Ymjy9fNByCd).
+Place the (uncompressed) directory in your `WORKDIR` (the place where you will want to run your simulations; this is a Scratchdir, although files are not automatically deleted after a given duration, as is done on other clusters) at the following location (while creating required directories): `/work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/BC_300rd_T36` (or another location of your choice, I propose typical paths for illustration).

 ## Run directory